MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/device-connected.png" alt-text="Screenshot that notifies user that device is connected.":::

    > [!NOTE]
-   > Bluetooth is required for this step and must be enabled on both your mobile and remote device.
+   > Bluetooth and an internet connection is required for this step and must be enabled on both your mobile and remote device.

-1. Your device opens a security window.
+1. Your iOS device opens a security window.
 Save the passkey to Authenticator following the prompts on your device.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-create-passkey.png" alt-text="Screenshot of save passkey in Microsoft Authenticator for iOS devices.":::